 - Have a proper understanding of topics of mathematics like Laplace Transforms which will come in handy when working on the designing and functioning of control systems.

-- There are certain derivations of topics like Reynolds Transport Equation, McCabe Thiele Diagram, Kremser- Brown Equation, Navier-Stokes which are expected to be known by a chemical engineer.
+- There are certain derivations of topics like Reynolds Transport Equation, McCabe Thiele Diagram, Kremser- Brown Equation, and Navier-Stokes which are expected to be known by a chemical engineer.

 - Learn the periodic table well and also the chemical valencies of elements which will come in handy when at work.